ECE3400-Team14/Team-14-Website/docs/OtherUpdates/preCompetitionUpdates.md

 Our robot was quite accurate at distinguising the color of treasures, and the numbers of missed treasures and false positives were small.
 Shape detection worked occasionally but was mostly inaccurate.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/HzJs7IEtQ9A" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+For this run, we had 4 accurately detected locations and colors, and 2 inaccurate shapes.
+In competition, this would be 8 points (+2 for 2 shapes and -2 for the wrong ones).
+If we don't attempt to detect shapes, it would still be worth 8 points.
 &nbsp;

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Vtmck79LdVs" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+For this run, we had 6 accurately detected locations and colors, and 5 inaccurate shapes.
+In competition, this would be 8 points.
+If we don't attempt to detect shapes, it would be worth 12 points.
 &nbsp;

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Cj8_2oRjutA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+For this run, we had 6 accurately detected locations and colors, and 4 inaccurate shapes.
+In competition, this would be 10 points.
+If we don't attempt to detect shapes, it would be worth 12 points.
 &nbsp;

 <iframe width="560" height="315" src="https://www.youtube.com/embed/A5Kt-bS-FXg" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+For this run, we had 5 accurately detected locations and colors, one false positive, and 1 inaccurate shape.
+In competition, this would be 10 points.
+If we don't attempt to detect shapes, it would be worth 8 points.

 ## Robot Avoidance Updates: